Canada Cost Post-Saving Math

 The cost of self-delivery is $403 per household per year.

-In December 2015, then public services minister Judy Foote told the House of Commons that addresses converted to the community boxes would have door-to-door delivery service restored.
+In December 2015, then public services minister Judy Foote told the House of Commons that addresses converted to community boxes would have door-to-door delivery service restored.

 Earlier this year, the Trudeau government announced it would be scrapping the previous government’s program to replace door-to-door mail delivery with community mailboxes as part of a broader plan to renew Canada Post.
 However, Canadians who have already been moved to community mailboxes wouldn’t be getting their home delivery service back.
 And that’s pretty much everybody, except for some distinctive residential areas.
 Sussex Drive, anyone?
 I don’t think so…